logicalclocks/logicalclocks.github.io/docs/admin/project.md

 ## Changing project quotas

-You can find the Project management page by clicking on your name, in the top right coner of the navigation bar, and choosing _Cluster Settings_ from the dropdown menu and going to the _Project_ tab.
+You can find the Project management page by clicking on your name, in the top right corner of the navigation bar, and choosing _Cluster Settings_ from the dropdown menu and going to the _Project_ tab.

 <figure>
   <img src="../../assets/images/admin/projects/project_list.png" alt="Project page" />